Queenpins

 Queenpins is a 2021 American comedy film written and directed by Aron Gaudet and Gita Pullapilly.
 It stars Kristen Bell, Kirby Howell-Baptiste, Paul Walter Hauser, Bebe Rexha, and Vince Vaughn.
 Ben Stiller serves as an executive producer under his Red Hour Productions banner.

-Released in the United States on September 10, 2021 by STXfilms, the film received mixed reviews from critics and was a box office bomb, grossing only $1.2 million against a $20 million production budget.
+Queenpins was released in a limited theatrical release via Cinemark in the United States on September 10, 2021, by STXfilms and in the United States on Paramount+ on September 30, 2021.
+The film received positive reviews from critics.

+The film is based on the story of Robin Ramirez, Amiko (Amy) Fountain, and Marilyn Johnson who were arrested by the Phoenix Police in 2012.
+The police found more than $25 million of fake coupons in Ramirez's house and seized more than $2 million worth of assets including 22 firearms, 21 vehicles, and a 40-foot boat.

 Plot

-Dejected and frustrated suburban housewife Connie Kaminski (née Stevens), a three-time gold-medal-winning former Olympic racewalker, has followed the conventional life path set for her by society ever since she was young.
-Her sacrifices have never been appreciated and she has been overlooked by her husband Rick, an IRS senior audit specialist, her loved ones and the rest of society.
-Alienated by her uninspiring existence being unemployed and having suffered a miscarriage in an attempt to conceive a child, Connie commiserates with her best friend Joanna "JoJo" Johnson, who has been unable to secure proper employment since having her identity stolen and thus lives with her mother Josephine, attempting to generate revenue by making YouTube videos while being amorously pursued by the local mailman, Earl.
+Dejected and frustrated suburban housewife Connie Kaminski, a three-time gold medal-winning former Olympic racewalker, has followed the conventional life path set for her by society ever since she was young.
+Her sacrifices have never been appreciated and she has been overlooked by her husband Rick, an IRS senior audit specialist, her loved ones, and the rest of society.

+Alienated by her uninspiring existence being unemployed and having suffered a miscarriage after a few attempts to conceive a child via in vitro fertilization, Connie commiserates with her best friend Joanna "JoJo" Johnson, who has been unable to secure proper employment since having her identity stolen and thus lives with her mother Josephine.
+JoJo attempts to generate revenue by making YouTube videos while being amorously pursued by the local mailman, Earl.

-After a particularly frustrating day, Connie writes a complaint letter to General Mills about the Wheaties she ate being stale, and soon, she receives a coupon for a free box of cereal.
+After a particularly frustrating day, Connie writes a complaint letter to General Mills about the Wheaties she ate being stale.
+Soon, she receives a coupon for a free box of cereal.
 Greg Garcia, a cashier at her local A&G Family Marts store, explains to her that companies habitually respond to complaint letters by sending coupons for free items.

-She and JoJo then learn that the coupons originate from an Advanced Solutions factory in Chihuahua, Mexico, deciding to travel there and collect the coupons to redistribute to other mothers and wives.
-They encounter married employees Alejandro and Rosa Diaz, who agree to send them the unused coupons.
-Afterwards, the duo begins their own website and small business "Savvy Super Saver", which helps them sell numerous coupons and generate profit.
-However, Ken Miller, a hapless loss prevention officer for the A&G Family Marts stores in the Southwestern United States, learns about the coupons and the losses several companies are taking, and pressures his superiors before ultimately deciding to handle the case himself.
+Connie and JoJo then learn that the coupons originate from an Advanced Solutions factory in Chihuahua, Mexico.
+They decide to travel there and collect the coupons to redistribute to other mothers and wives.
+They enlist married employees Alejandro and Rosa Diaz, who agree to send them the unused coupons.

+Afterward, the duo began their own website and small business "Savvy Super Saver," which helps them sell numerous coupons and generate profit.
+However, Ken Miller, a hapless loss prevention officer for the A&G Family Marts stores in the Southwestern United States, learns about the coupons and the losses several companies are taking.
+Unsuccessfully pressuring his superiors to act, he ultimately decides to handle the case himself.